veit/python-basics-tutorial/docs/control-flow/index.rst

 Control flow
 ============

-Python has a whole range of structures for controlling code execution and programme flow, including common branches and loops:
+Python has a whole range of :term:`control flows <Control flow>` to control code execution and programme flow, including common branches and loops:

 :doc:`boolean`
     check values and identity and allow links between the two.